thiagoeliasr/pdftools/README.md

 - Remove Pages from PDF to a new output
 - Merge PDF files into a new output
 - Compress PDF
+- Generate a PDF output without password from input *(using the correct password to do it)*

 ## Usage